Historically

 Genetically

-According to my GenoType I am a Hunter.
-My legs are longer than my torso and my lower leg longer than my upper leg.
-I am a meat eater, I have a high capacity of endurance, rarely get sick, have dense bones but a small frame.
+According to my GenoType, I am a Hunter.
+My legs are longer than my torso, and my lower leg is longer than my upper leg.
+I am a meat eater, I have a high capacity for endurance, I rarely get sick, and I have dense bones but a small frame.

 Mentally…

 I love to lead and strive to grow in leadership.
 I’m a realist.
 A straight talker, straight shooter.
 I tell it like it is.
-Things are black and white to me, what’s good is good and bad is bad.
-Middle of the row is limbo and I don’t like being there or anyone else as I find it indecisive and Grey.
-I’m principle centered and love to tell things in a way that can be enjoyed by all with fun stories and life experiences having learned something from them and those of my ancestors.
-I also love humor, it’s the golden part of life, I add humor to life, with humor and love you can’t go wrong!
+Things are black and white to me; what’s good is good, and evil is wrong.
+Middle of the row is limbo, and I don’t like being there or anyone else as I find Grey indecisive.
+I’m principle-centered and love to tell things in a way that all can enjoy with fun stories and life experiences, having learned something from them and those of my ancestors.
+I also love humor; it’s the golden part of life.
+I add humor to life; you can’t go wrong with humor and love!

 My mentality is that of a Sheepdog.
 I am a protector.
-I’m a teacher at heart and love to serve and believe I was given a talent to do so in a unique way.
+I’m a teacher at heart and love to serve, and I believe I was given the talent to do so uniquely.

 Spiritually

-I believe in a Heavenly Father and in a Heavenly mother.
-I believe in Jesus Christ, that he lived, died and was resurrected and he loves me tremendously.
-I also feel the companionship of the Holy Spirit, his guide and my deceased ancestors who I think look out for me too.
+I believe in a Heavenly Father and in a Heavenly Mother.
+I believe in Jesus Christ; he lived, died, and was resurrected, and he loves me tremendously.
+I also feel the companionship of the Holy Spirit, his guide, and my deceased ancestors, who I think look out for me, too.
 I feel love in lots of places.

 Religiously

-I am a member of the church of Jesus Christ of Latter Day Saints.
-My kids are members of the church and most family on my mothers side but my family is diverse and I honor and respect all my kin folk, what they believe and am happy for everyone’s freedom to choose.
-I have family who are members of the Baptist, Catholic, Rosacrusion, Methodist, Atheism, Agnostic, and Presbyterian and so on…I do strive to live a loving, joy filled life and serve my fellow human brothers and sisters!
+I am a church member of Jesus Christ of Latter-Day Saints.
+My kids are members of the church and most families on my mother’s side, but my family is diverse, and I honor and respect all my kin folk and what they believe, and I am happy for everyone’s freedom to choose.
+I have family who are members of the Baptist, Catholic, Rosicrucian, Methodist, Atheism, Agnostic, Presbyterian, and so on…I strive to live a joy-filled life and serve my fellow human brothers and sisters!

-My story, my life is full of epic experiences and stories, all to be shared one day.
-I can suffice to say I’m excited about life and love myself and that allows me to freely love and Super love others!
+My story is full of epic experiences and stories, all to be shared one day.
+It suffices to say I’m excited about life and love myself, allowing me to love and super-love others freely!

-My children, grandchildren and husband as shared in the earlier part of this story are some of my top motivation.
-They aspire me to be better each and every day.
-They amaze me and I am passionate for all the good and love they stand for.
-I hope you see why I I use the word passionate.
+My children, grandchildren, and husband, as shared in the earlier part of this story, are some of my top motivations.
+They inspire me to be better each and every day.
+They amaze me, and I am passionate about all the good and love they stand for.
+I hope you see why I use the word passionate.
 The definition is showing or caused by strong feelings or a strong belief.
-There you go, I got that belief and feeling because of the Super Love I have for one another, it’s indeed wonderful and exciting!
+There you go; I got that belief and feeling because of my Super Love for one another; it’s indeed wonderful and exciting!

 I am also on Instagram, Facebook, YouTube and Twitter!